 What in the holy heck is a bulkhead?!?

 A bulkhead seat is the row of seating directly behind a wall, partition, curtain or divider on an airplane.
-Many cases it is an actual wall used to separate different seating classes (e.g. First Class from Economy Class).
+In many cases it is an actual wall used to separate different seating classes (e.g. First Class from Economy Class).
 Some airlines, however, use a curtain, half wall, or some other divider, instead of a full wall, and simply call those seats “bulkhead seating.”

 Delta defines bulkhead seating as: “a seat on the aircraft with a wall or divider in front of it.”